Brexit – what does the EU-UK trade deal mean for NZ companies

 What does this mean for NZ exporters?

-Because New Zealand does not currently have FTAs with either the UK or EU, for the most part, trade from New Zealand to the UK or to the EU should continue as it does now.
-There may be some exceptions to this, including the application of a new UK MFN tariff schedule – so engage with your importing agent as early as possible to identify if and how you might be affected.
+As New Zealand does not currently have FTAs with either the UK or EU, for the most part, trade from New Zealand to the UK or to the EU should continue as it does now.
+There may be some exceptions to this, including changes in VAT for low value consignments and the application of the new UK tariff schedule –we encourage you to stay connected with your logistics and distribution partners in market to understand how any changes may affect you.

 To help ensure continuity and stability in the arrangements underpinning our trade, New Zealand and the UK have signed the following bilateral agreements: